shamss17/WebOps-Backend-Task/README.md

 This README would normally document whatever steps are necessary to get the application up and running.

+* Ruby version: ruby 3.2.8

 * Deployment instructions

-* ...

-* WebOps Backend Dev Task - Full Setup & Usage Guide
+* * WebOps Backend Dev Task - Full Setup & Usage Guide

 This is a full-featured Ruby on Rails API backend project for the WebOps Backend Developer task.
 It includes: